zhang1pr/Learning_React_Architecture/README.md

 (3) Before ng/redux/vue, we can only use static pages and dom operations which have poor performance.<br/>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;React and Redux provide data store, fast rendering and better compatibility.<br/>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Components are not a new idea but better implemented in React.js.<br/>

-(4) In most cases, Libraries provide interfaces for users to call but frameworks call themselves and provide configuration.
+(4) In most cases, libraries provide interfaces for users to call but frameworks call themselves and provide configuration.

 <br/>